hugoday/ECE461ProjectCLI/README.md

 Metrics include: Correctness, Bus Factor, Responsiveness, Ramp-Up Time, and License Compatibility.

 Requirements:
-Ramp-Up Time is dependent on cloc - https://github.com/AlDanial/cloc \n We are required to accept NPMJS Package URLs and Github Repository URLs - Currently only accept Github URLs.
+Ramp-Up Time is dependent on cloc - https://github.com/AlDanial/cloc We are required to accept NPMJS Package URLs and Github Repository URLs - Currently only accept Github URLs.
 We are required to take the URL and output a net score based on the five calculated metrics.
 We are required to use at least 30% of a specific language from a list of languages - we chose Go.